 Properties are considered waterfront if they have direct access to a natural or man-made waterway such as a lake, river, channel or canal.
 Properties separated from the water by a right-of-way, private road or unopened road are also considered waterfront.

-In 2016, MPAC will update the assessed values of every property in Ontario.
+In 2016, MPAC updated the assessed values of every property in Ontario.
 Our assessors are trained experts in the field of valuation and apply appraisal industry standards and best practices.

 How your property is assessed